Tour Dates: November 2021 (Duluth to Duluth)

 Birds: Great Grey Owl, Northern Hawk Owl, Snowy Owl, Pine Grosbeak, Evening Grosbeak, Sharp-tailed Grouse, Ruffed Grouse, and Spruce Grouse

-This fantastic mammal, like most cats, is very elusive and shy, but with help from our local guide and his previous experience of tracking these animals, we have a reasonable chance of finding this beautiful cat.
+This fantastic mammal, like most cats, is very elusive and shy, but with help from our local guide and his previous experience of tracking these animals, we have an excellent chance of finding this beautiful cat.
 The key to success is long hours in the field, often spent waiting in cold temperatures and driving quiet roads.
 However, the result should be worth the effort!
 Of course, we shall not only be looking for Lynx as there are many other special mammals in this area too including American Marten, Wolf and if we are very lucky, Fisher too!

 At the beginning of the tour we will visit the Sax Zim Bog area which has in recent years become known as the owl hotspot!
 These will be long days, but they should be worth it!
 Great Grey Owl is a resident species with Northern Hawk Owl a regular annual visitor and the views of these birds can be incredible.
 Snowy Owls are expected at this time of year also and if we are lucky enough to coincide with an “irruption year” the numbers of owls can be exceptional for all species.
 Northern Saw-whet Owl and Boreal Owl are also possible though very much harder to find dependent on the year.
 Aside from owls there are plenty of other specialities to be found including Evening Grosbeak and Pine Grosbeak feeding on garden feeders, displaying Sharp-tailed Grouse, Boreal Chickadees and more!

 We have been successful in seeing Lynx on all five trips between 2016 – 2020 often with incredible views as the photo above taken during our 2018 tour shows!
 Check out our Lynx Video filmed on one of our trail cameras during previous tours.

 ACCOMMODATION: 9 nights in Minnesota

 A good quality hotel for the first 2 nights and then very warm comfortable lodges

 2 nights hotel Duluth and 7 nights lodge Grand Marais